nikiforov-alexander/pt4-spark-blog/README.md

     Method `findEntriesBySlug` actually find entries by unique hashId generated for each blog entry from date and title, see `setSlugUsingTitleAndCreationDate()` in [BlogEntry],
-    and implementation in [SimpleBlogEntryDAO].
+    and implementation in [Sql2oBlogDao].

-    Implementation of dao is called [SimpleBlogEntryDAO].
+    Implementation of dao is called [Sql2oBlogDao].
 <hr>
 5.  <a id="task-5"></a>
     Add necessary routes